The Holocaust in textbooks: Generalization and abstraction

 While no textbooks in the sample overtly question the history of the Holocaust, some present it in partial or abstract terms, such that the reader learns little about the event.
 A Syrian textbook, for example, refers to the event as ‘conditions of oppression by the Nazis in Europe’; an Iraqi textbook similarly describes the violation of human rights and crimes against humanity committed under the National Socialist regime, but conceptualizes the event in purely legal terms as one which ended once perpetrators had been tried, punished or exculpated by the Nuremberg Tribunal.
 Jewish victims of Nazi oppression are named in these textbooks in association with the alleged lack of resolve of the British Mandate to stem Jewish immigration to Palestine.

 Selective reductionism

 South African and Rwandan textbooks are examples of selective narratives which partly reduce the Holocaust to a form of racism, illustrated with images of Hitler and Darwin side by side, or evoke analogies between life under apartheid and persecution carried out by the National Socialists.

+Similarly, in Qatari textbooks, the Holocaust is omitted entirely in sections on Nazi Germany and World War II.
+These textbooks instead summarize Hitler's aims as "to establish a national army, unite the Germans, and reclaim German colonies" and encourage students to read his book Mein Kampf; there is only a vague mention of his "racist ideas".
+International schools are required to teach using these state-approved textbooks.
+One teacher interviewed said, "We are not allowed to mention Jews.
+The genocide didn't happen to them.
+It is like brainwashing," adding that "some Arabic students would even 'glorify' Hitler and write praise for him in their textbooks."